2026 Education Policy

 For REIC, IREM and NAR courses, if a registrant requests a refund or transfer:

-Administrative Fee plus applicable taxes will apply.
-Please see appendix 7.1 for a
+plus applicable taxes will apply.
+Please see appendix 7.1 for a list of all education

-or refund request will be permitted.
+request will be permitted.

 3.0 EXAMS AND ASSIGNMENTS